IRS Forms

 What counts as investment interest and income

 Investment interest is interest paid or accrued on debt allocable to property held for investment, most commonly margin interest.
-It excludes personal interest, home mortgage interest, passive activity interest, interest tied to tax‑exempt income, capitalized interest, and certain insurance‑related interest.
+It excludes personal interest, home mortgage interest, passive activity interest, interest tied to tax‑exempt income, capitalized interest, and certain insurance‑related interest (for life insurance, endowment, or annuity contracts issued after June 8, 1997, the section 264 disallowance applies even if the loan proceeds were used to buy investment property).
 The 2025 Form 4952 instructions list these exclusions clearly.

 Investment income generally includes interest and ordinary dividends, plus items like annuities and royalties that come from property held for investment.
 Qualified dividends and net capital gain are not investment income unless you elect to include them.
 Pub.
 550 and the form instructions align on this definition.